New Zealand. 2014.

-Director/Screenplay – Gerald Johnstone, Producer – Luke Sharpe, Photography – Simon Riera, Music – Mahuia Bridgman-Cooper, Visual Effects Supervisor – Matthew Westbrooke, Makeup & Effects – Jacinta Driver, Production Design – Jane Bucknell & Anya Whitlock.
-Production Company – Semi-Professional/The New Zealand Film Commission
+Director/Screenplay – Gerard Johnstone, Producer – Luke Sharpe, Photography – Simon Riera, Music – Mahuia Bridgman-Cooper, Visual Effects Supervisor – Matthew Westbrooke, Makeup & Effects – Jacinta Driver, Production Design – Jane Bucknell & Anya Whitlock.
+Production Company – Semi-Professional/The New Zealand Film Commission.

 Morgana O’Reilly (Kylie Bucknell), Rima Te Wiata (Miriam Bucknell), Glen-Paul Waru (Amos), Cameron Rhodes (Dennis McRandle), Ross Harper (Graeme), Mick Innes (Mads Kraglund), Millen Baird (Officer Grayson), Bruce Hopkins (Office Carson), Wallace Chapman (Hollis)